Ukrainian forces strike key bridge in Russian-occupied south

 Stremousov said that the Ukrainian forces used the U.S.-supplied HIMARS multiple rocket launchers to strike the bridge, adding that some of them were intercepted by Russian air defenses.

+The head of the Moscow-appointed Kherson administration, Vladimir Saldo, said in a video message that passenger vehicles were allowed to continue driving across the bridge, but truck traffic was halted to allow quick repairs.
+He noted that trucks could cross the river using a dam about 80 kilometers (50 miles) away.

-Wednesday's shelling of the Antonivskyi Bridge was the second in as many days.
+Wednesday's shelling of the bridge was the second in as many days.
 It was lightly damaged by Ukrainian shelling a day earlier, according to the Moscow-backed authorities in Kherson.

 Early in the war, Russian troops quickly overran the Kherson region just north of the Crimean Peninsula that Russia annexed in 2014.
 They have faced Ukrainian counterattacks, but have largely held their ground.

-The 1.4-kilometer (0.9-mile) bridge is the main one across the Dnieper River, and if it's made unusable it would be hard for the Russian military to keep supplying its forces in the region amid repeated Ukrainian attacks.

-The British Defense Ministry said Wednesday that the bridge was likely still usable after the Ukrainian strikes, but it is a "key vulnerability for Russian Forces.”
+The British Defense Ministry said Wednesday that the bridge in Kherson was likely still usable after the Ukrainian strikes, but it is a "key vulnerability for Russian Forces.”

 “It is one of only two road crossing points over the Dnieper by which Russia can supply or withdraw its forces in the territory it has occupied west of the river,” it added.
 “Control of Dnieper crossings is likely to become a key factor in the outcome of fighting in the region.”